wordlift/docs/docs/wordpress-plugin/installation.md

 The person or the organization publishing the content of the website.
 This is also an entity that can be created directly from this setting screen.
 This information is used to enrich the metadata on your website.

-:::note
+:::info Note
-For more information on the multilingual support of WordLift [read here](faq.html#what-are-the-languages-supported-by-wordlift).
+For more information on the multilingual support of WordLift [read here](faq#what-are-the-languages-supported-by-wordlift).
 :::

-You can now continue to the (key-concepts` page or head directly to the {doc}`analysis)[key-concepts` page or head directly to the {doc}`analysis.md] page.
+You can now continue to the [Key Concepts](key-concepts) page or head directly to the [Analysis](analysis).

 [join.wordlift.it]: https://join.wordlift.it/
 [my.redlink.io]: https://my.redlink.io